 In most cases, developers face the problem of traffic distribution between several backends when already having some running application, with a pool of existing users and constant incoming load.
 Thus, beside of the general traffic sharing configuration difficulties, it is additionally complicated with the necessity to apply the appropriate “on-fly” changes to the front-end application instance.
 In many cases, it causes a temporary app downtime.
 So in order to minimize such negative influence on your customers, below we’ll consider the ways to easily and painlessly integrate Jelastic Traffic Distributor (TD) solution into your running application topology.

-Traffic Distributor provides ability to benefit on a number of useful solutions, like:
+Notes: Traffic Distributor provides ability to benefit on a number of useful solutions, like:

 Add Application Copy to Routing

 For this example, we run application in Apache server within the primary-env environment.

 1. First of all, you need to set up one more environment with the same application inside (we’ll name it second-env).

 - If you are handling Docker-based service, its copy can be easily recreated from scratch through the appropriate image deployment within a separate environment.

 - You can also use the environment cloning feature, to instantly get the identical environment copy (i.e. with all the appropriate data and settings being already set up inside) of any type.
 However, in this case you should be aware that your customers may experience a brief downtime during this operation, as environment should be stopped for being cloned.

 2. Now we are ready to install Traffic Distributor, specifying both these environments as backends.

 3. That’s it!
 Traffic Distributor is already set and ready to handle requests to our application.